elva329/PHP-Simple-Chat-Application/README.md

 2. The format of the message is displayed as (WHO)sent (Message Content), the message will be displayed in the textarea once the user clicked the submit button.

-# Demo of the application is as follows:
+# Demo of the application

 ![Aaron Swartz](https://github.com/elva329/PHP-SimpleChatApplication/raw/master/chat.gif)